 “So I’ve decided to start a monthly segment about, well, parenting—more closely associated with the mothering side of parenting.
 This idea popped into my head as a great way for us to connect with the parents, and more specifically, the mothers of our patients and the many mothers in our community…”

 Thanks Angie.
-Great thinking.
+Great social media marketing thinking.

 Delegation can be a good thing.
 Is there a practice “stakeholder” (someone with a vested interest in the success of your practice) who could become a regular guest blogger on your practice blog?
 This could be someone who works inside the practice, but it doesn’t necessarily need to be.